whenchyiv/PushPitch2Mod/README.md

 PushPitch2Mod - Modwheel for Ableton Push
 =============

-PushPitch2Mod is a Max for Live device that lets you use Ableton Push's pitchbend touch strip as a modwheel.
+PushPitch2Mod is a Max for Live device that lets you use Ableton Push's pitch bend touch strip as a modwheel.
 The device works on a per-track basis, meaning that you can have the touch strip act as a modwheel on one track, while retaining Push's default pitch bend functionality on another.
 Touch strip and LED behavior are changed in Modwheel Mode to simulate a modwheel.

 Installation
 -------